RCRA Hazardous Waste Generator Training

 - Lesson 9: Universal Waste

 This RCRA Hazardous Waste Generator Training course is designed by OSHA Certified Outreach Trainers and is updated and reviewed as soon as new requirements or regulations are issued by OSHA, EPA, DOT, and other regulatory agencies.
-This RCRA Hazardous Waste Generator course is designed to give users an in-depth understanding of the compliance requirements of EPA regulations 40 CFR Part 261 and 40 CFR Part 262.
+This RCRA Hazardous Waste Generator course is intended to provide users with a comprehensive understanding of the regulatory requirements of EPA regulations 40 CFR Part 261 and 40 CFR Part 262.

 Once the course is completed, you will be able to immediately download, print, or save your RCRA Hazardous Waste Generator Training certificate in PDF format.
 A plastic wallet card will arrive in the U.S. mail within 2-3 weeks provided you upload a passport size picture.